swdmnd/Tic-Tac-Toe/README.md

 I am claiming copyright on Lazy Font in the unlikely case somebody actually makes money off of it.
 I understand it's hard to find fonts when you're starting out, so you newbies can use my font for your games under the above conditions.

-Get the latest version of the font here.
 ============================